VidunderGunder/ml-ady-report/README.md

 ## Project Implementation

-The team driving MLAdy consists of engineering students at NMBU, who are all on their second to final year of their master's degree.
+The path to a commercially viable application is projected to take one year.
+Execution is done by a team of students at NMBU.

 ### Team

 The core team is made up of engineering students and tech enthusiasts at NMBU, engaged in disciplines ranging from mechanical and electrical engineering to application development and data science.
-All members are active participants of a student organization [Eik Lab](https://www.nmbu.no/aktuelt/node/41024) (previously known as Eik Idéverksted), who recently became an official part of NMBU.
-It is the University's hub of student innovation, with a long track-record of pioneering and cutting edge technology projects.
+All members are on their second to final year of their master's degree All members are active participants of a student organization [Eik Lab](https://www.nmbu.no/aktuelt/node/41024) (previously known as Eik Idéverksted), who recently became an official part of NMBU.
+This is the University's hub for student innovation, with a long track-record of pioneering and cutting edge technology projects.

 <table>
   <tr>